Recent Guild Activities

 Equipment to bring:

-• Handcards
+• Notebook/paper

 ***Cancellation Policy: Participants who cancel their registration up to 1 month prior to the start of the workshop will receive a full refund.
 A participant who finds a replacement for his/her spot within 1 month prior to the start of the workshop will receive a full refund.
 Cancellations within 1 month of workshops (with no replacement found) and “no-shows” will not be refunded.
 If the Guild cancels a workshop for any reason, all registration fees will be refunded.